 - Use the 8-digit PIN in conjunction with your Employee number to log in to the Voting Website.
-Zeros in front of your employee number must be added when inputting your number.
+Add enough zeros in front of your employee number to make it an 8 digit number.

 - After logging on the voting homepage, you will find a link to view the candidate statements and simple instructions to cast your online ballot.

 - If you choose to vote online DO NOT send in a paper ballot.

 Below are the references to online voting in the UTLA Elections Manual, pages 8 and 9:

 IX.
 Procedures pertaining to the mailing and counting of ballots